lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/MergeSortSampleLecture.md

 - Pseudo Code it out.
 - Write the real code, and then test it.
 - Think of the edge cases for insertion sort.
-- Stress that insertion sort is mainly useful when the array size is smaller.

 ## Whiteboard
 ![](../img/mergeSort.jpeg)